Skip to main content Accessibility Help?

 There is no interview for the role - the positions are filled each year through our Student Officer Elections.
 All you have to do is put yourself forward during our nomination period and then campaign before and during our voting week on why you’d be perfect for the job.

 We believe that every student has the potential and the qualities to be a great Student Officer, leading the Guild to new and exciting heights.
-If you do decide to become a candidate, our staff team will be on hand to support you every step of the way.
+If you do decide to become a candidate,our our staff team will be on hand to support you every step of the way, just get in touch via democracy@liverpool.ac.uk will be on hand to support you every step of the way.

 We’re a democratically led organisation for over 30,000 student members.
 Our staff team work together to carry out our mission, vision and values.